Skip to main content

 entrypoint

-The name of the entrypoint function within the UDF code.
+Name of the function within the code to invoke.

 from_gist